 That we humans are able to exist at all in so infinitely-complex and frustrating a world is a testament to our resilience and flexibility.
 We are bombarded every moment of every day with contradictions and challenges and decisions, and somehow we manage to wend our way through the minefields, though it can be argued it is harder and harder to do so.

-The invention of the computer has changed our entire world.
-But now, to have a computer is not enough.
-One must have an iPod and an iPad and a Tablet and a Kindle and a Nook and a Blackberry.
+To have a computer is not enough.
+One must have an iPod and an iPad and a Kindle and a Blackberry.
 Telephones begat cell phones, and cell phones begat texting and ring tones and 14,999 various "apps".
-I have a computer (and have made the quantum leap from sit-in-one-place PC to a laptop and have a small device that plugs into the laptop to enable me internet access from anywhere in the city of Chicago).
-I do not have an iPod or an iPad or a Tablet or a Kindle or a Nook or a Blackberry.
-I have seen them, but I have never used them, and though I'm sure they're lots of fun, I honestly get along fine without them.
+I have a computer (and have made the quantum leap from sit-in-one-place PC to a laptop, and I now have a device which enables me to get onto the internet from anywhere in the city of Chicago.
+I do not have an iPad or a Kindle, or a Blackberry.
+I have seen them, but I have never used them, and honestly I don't see any need for them, though I'm sure they're lots of fun.

-I have yet to completely figure out Facebook and Twitter and Google+ and LinkedIn and and BranchOut and the 9,000 other internet sites I am told I "must" belong to if I intend to get/keep my name out there and find new readers for my books.
-And as a result, I spend so much time bouncing from site to site trying to keep up that I have almost no time to write.
+I have yet to completely figure out Facebook and Twitter and Google+ and LinkedIn and BranchOut and the 9,000 other internet sites I am told I "must" belong to if I intend to get/keep my name out there and find new readers for my books.
+And as a result, I spend so much time bouncing from site to site that I have almost no time to write.

 Obligations are part of life.
 If you are below retirement age, you have to get up and go to work five days a week whether you want to or not.
 We all have obligations, to friends, family, employers.
 For the most part, we meet them, and when we don't, there are often consequences.
 It is the obligations imposed on us by our culture and by technology which are the problem.
 We are in effect bullied into them.